RX Gru: a short-period pre-main-sequence eclipsing binary with a distant circumbinary companion

 We fit for effective temperature ($T_\mathrm{eff} $), metallicity ($\mathrm{[M/H]}_\mathrm{iSpec}$), helium over-abundance ($\alpha$), and micro-turbulence velocity ($v_\mathrm{mic}$).
-We fix the surface gravity (log$\,g$) obtained from LC solutions, while the projected rotational velocity ($v\mathrm{sin}\,i$) was taken from the BF analysis.
+We fix the surface gravity ($\log g$) to the value obtained from the inferred mass and radius, while the projected rotational velocity ($v \sin i$) was taken from the BF analysis.
 The macro-turbulence velocity ($v_\mathrm{mac}$) was estimated in the fitting module using empirical relations.
-The limb darkening coefficient (values were taken from \citealt{claretlimbdarkening}) and resolution were kept fixed while $v_\mathrm{mac}$ was calculated automatically from an empirical relation established by GES and built in the code.
+The limb-darkening coefficient (values were taken from \citealt{claretlimbdarkening}) and resolution were kept fixed while $v_\mathrm{mac}$ was calculated automatically from an empirical relation established by GES and built in the code.
 The best-fitting synthetic spectra are shown in Fig.~\ref{fig:spectra}.
 The individual estimates for the primary and secondary stars are given in Table~\ref{tab:specanalysis}.